efpcode/python_ex/python/code_journal/journal.md

 Need to keep this up and see what happens.
 -- End of the day --
  -- End of the day --
+# A new you awaits you!
+### 2020-05-06

+Hello there,
+Yes I was gone, but not I'm back (I think. :P ) Today's goals:
+* Add push something to the git account.
+* Create 'side_projects' folder.
+* Remove all traces of the old web page.

+What was done.
+1. So added some new lines to .gitignore file
+2. Started the code journal again.
+3. Have decided to craft a new more suitable github page make more job friendly.
+4. Added 'side_projects' directory and uploaded the actual
+5. Add your python file there.

+To Do list:
+* Create architecture/design for side project.
+* Make sure to keeps this up.

+## Rate of of Today! ##
+6 out 10.
+Need to keep this up and see what happens.

+ -- End of the day --